speedshop/ids_must_be_indexed/README.md

 end
 ```

-## Skipping Checks
+## Skipping

-There are times when you might need to skip the index check, such as:
+There are times when you might want to skip the index check, such as:
 - Temporary migrations
-- Special cases where indexes aren't needed
+- Special cases where indexes would be inappropriate, like when disk space is limited
 - Development or testing scenarios

 You can skip the check in three ways: